 All students entering the Tech Teach program must take the Pre-Admission Exam.

-The pre-admission exam is a “representative test” for the TExES exam that you are required to pass before beginning student teaching with Tech Teach.
+The pre-admission exam is a “representative or practice test” for the TExES exam that you are required to pass before beginning student teaching with Tech Teach.
 You should take the exam the semester before you plan to enter the Teacher Education Program.
-Please meet with your advisor before to receive a pass and to make sure you are taking the correct test.
+Contact your advisor if needed to make sure you are taking the correct test.

 Register and take the practice exam (see the Handbook for lists of exams).
 You can register for an exam through Academic Testing Services (806-742-3671).
 Please call to schedule an exam.
 You will not be allowed to register for your block courses without taking the preadmission exam.

-Results of the pre admission exam will be sent to Karen Noles, Pre-Admission Coordinator.
-Results will be reviewed and you will receive an email detailing your next steps.
+Results of the pre admission exam will be sent by Karen Noles, Pre-Admission Coordinator, including an email detailing your next steps.

 Analyze the results of the practice test.
 Use the following guidelines: